Earlier this week, a lot of people from the SEO Community witnessed a change in their Page Titles on the Search Engine Result Page.

 Why is Google replacing Page Titles with Header Tags (h1’s)?

 It is a known fact that Google’s first priority is users above anything.
 They will always serve the best search result and continuously thrive for the same by releasing multiple algorithmic updates.
+Also, if you’re wondering if there were any impact on rankings due to change in title tags the answer is NO.

 In order to provide the best results, Google sometimes chooses relevant content from your page & displays it as a Title or Meta Description.